ascolm/listspotter/README.md

 ![listspotterSS5](https://user-images.githubusercontent.com/65975591/113475362-6c0fee80-9475-11eb-981a-da925b7308ef.png)

 ## Getting Started
 Listspotter uses Spotify Web API and as such, you will need to register your app in Spotify's Dashboard [here.](https://developer.spotify.com/dashboard/login).
 After registration you should have a client ID, a client secret and have your redirect URL entered in project settings (the URL that Spotify will redirect your user to after login - default would be the port used by your local React app).
-In case needed, you can find additional information [here.] (https://developer.spotify.com/documentation/general/guides/authorization-guide/).
+In case needed, you can find additional information [here.](https://developer.spotify.com/documentation/general/guides/authorization-guide/).
 Note that this project uses Authorization Code Flow.

-After you register with Spotify, follow the steps below for setup:
+After you register with Spotify, follow these steps below to get started:

 1. Clone the repo
 ```